blurymind/YarnClassic/README.md

-# 🚨 This project is deprecated.
+# 🚨 This project is going through planned refactoring and re-evaluation of goals.

-This project **does not work** with the current version of Yarn Spinner.
-Instead, use the [Yarn Spinner Extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=SecretLab.yarn-spinner).
+This project's playtesting and syntaxt highlighting is not fully compatible with Yarn Spinner 2.
+Please use the [Yarn Spinner Extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=SecretLab.yarn-spinner) if you need those features and have vscode instead.

 To learn more about Yarn Spinner 2, please see the [Yarn Spinner documentation](https://docs.yarnspinner.dev).
 Yarn Spinner 2 is free and open source, and contains fantastic improvements over Yarn Spinner 1!

-If you have an existing project thats using Yarn Spinner 1, we have a [tutorial on how to migrate your Yarn scripts](https://docs.yarnspinner.dev/getting-started/upgrading-yarn-scripts).

 To learn more, please join the friendly [Yarn Spinner Discord community](https://discord.gg/yarnspinner)!

+This project's future goals are changing!
+- While the vscode extension is going to be used by professional developers, this version will remain to target the casual user.
+It has a much smaller footprint and can run on anything from the browser or as an installed PWA.
+We will take steps to continue that trend and slim it down (no more electron, as the pwa api of chromium now supports all that it needs)
+- Ability to save your work in the cloud will remain and be improved, so you can edit your work from a smartphone or a tablet on the go, or on a desktop computer.
+- Electron version is going to be deprecated in favor of the PWA version.
+You can still install the PWA version on your computer or mobile device by clicking on the "Add to home screen" button on the bottom.
+The PWA version will be on par feature wise with electron and have a smaller footprint on the user's computer.
+This will also make the project easier to maintain.
+- Extensibility will be improved by introducing a new extension api.
+The code needs to be simplified and organised a bit.
 ---

 ![Build](https://github.com/YarnSpinnerTool/YarnEditor/workflows/Build/badge.svg)